jaysaurus/Co.Koa/miniSite/documentation/DMDynamicResources.md

 *However*, there are legitimate instances where loading an ostensibly cyclical dependency will work just fine; provided that the cyclical reference is loaded within the scope of a callback.

-**For Example** the `co-koa-mongoose-plugin` that ships with Co.Koa can load in the same model to a hook so as to cross-reference data already in your database.
-Since [Mongoose doesn't ship with a traditional 'Unique' validator](http://mongoosejs.com/docs/validation.html#the-unique-option-is-not-a-validator), this is a good tactic for validating unique fields in Mongoose before saving a document:
+**For Example** the `co-koa-mongoose-plugin` that ships with Co.Koa can load in a model cyclically via a callback; this allows you to cross reference an existing document before/after a mongoose event is actioned.

+Since [Mongoose doesn't ship with a traditional 'Unique' validator](http://mongoosejs.com/docs/validation.html#the-unique-option-is-not-a-validator), this is a good tactic for validating unique fields in Mongoose before saving a document.
+See below:

 ```javascript
 module.exports = function Sample ($) {